This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-The beauty of this Pizza Bowl is its adaptability.
-Feel free to get creative with these alternative recipe variations.
+The beauty of this crustless pizza bowl is its adaptability.
+Feel free to get creative with these recipe variations:

-• BBQ Chicken Pizza Bowl: Perfect for leftover chicken.
-Use BBQ sauce instead of marinara sauce and add chopped red onions and Monterey Jack cheese.
+• BBQ Chicken Pizza Bowl: Swap marinara for BBQ sauce and add chopped cooked chicken and red onions.
+Top with Monterey Jack cheese for a tangy, satisfying twist.

-These step-by-step photos and instructions help you visualize how to make a single serving pizza bowl.
+These step-by-step photos and instructions help you visualize how to make an individual crustless pizza bowl.
 See the recipe box below for ingredient amounts and full recipe instructions.

-2. Cook the sausage and vegetables: Heat the oil in a 10-inch skillet over medium heat.
-Add the ground Italian sausage and break it apart with a spatula.
-Cook, stirring occasionally until the sausage has browned and has cooked through, about 5 minutes.
+2. Cook the Sausage: In a 10-inch skillet over medium heat, heat olive oil over medium heat.
+Add the Italian sausage and break it apart with a spatula.
+Cook for about 5 minutes, stirring occasionally, until browned and cooked through.

 ground italian sausage cooking in a skillet.